jxnata/react-native-app-template/README.md

 ## How to Use

-1. Init your React native project running `npx react-native@latest init testTemplate --template https://github.com/jxnata/react-native-app-template`.
+1. Init your React native project running `npx react-native@latest init YourProjectName --template https://github.com/jxnata/react-native-app-template`.
 2. Install dependencies by running `npm install` or `yarn install`.
 3. Run the app on an emulator or device with `npm run android` or `npm run ios` (or `yarn android` / `yarn ios`).